Foundations In Architecture

 First Assignment:

 Go around your community and identify the styles.
 Write the names and locations of the buildings.
-A printable PDF copy is located in the lessons folder.

 Second Assignment: